harshini-code/Restrogirls/RestroGirls/README.md

 # RestroGirls

-A Simple  Resturant Management System Project in PHP
+A Simple  Restaurant Management System Project in PHP